Richard McWilliam: Personal

 McWilliam had a wife named Vivianne, and they have three children.
 An enthusiastic fisherman, he was a financial supporter of the trout-stocking program in Bishop, California, supporting programs at Rady Children's Hospital in San Diego, and programs for military veterans.
-McWilliam died in Rancho Santa Fe, California on January 5, 2013, due to unknown causes.
+McWilliam died in Rancho Santa Fe, California on January 5, 2013, due to alcohol poisoning.
 He had a history of heart problems, including open heart surgery in 2008.